-Applicants or students who are dissatisfied with the determination made by the Disability Services Coordinator concerning accommodations and/or removal of barriers may appeal the decision.
-The Vice President of Human Resources serves as the ADA/504 Coordinator and reviews all appeals.
+Applicants or students who are dissatisfied with the determination made by SDS concerning accommodations and/or removal of barriers may appeal the decision.
+The Vice President for Human Resources serves as the ADA/504 Coordinator and reviews all appeals.
 Applicants must contact the ADA/504 Coordinator to initiate the appeal.
-Students must submit an appeal in writing using the "Disability and Accommodation Appeal Form" on the portal (https://my.ketchum.edu/ICS/Students/Students.jnz?portlet=Free-form\Content\2017-09-26T14-01-38-902).
+Students must submit an appeal in writing using the Disability and Accommodation Appeal Form (https://ketchum.edu/student-life/student-disabilityservices/#SDS\Forms).
 The ADA/504 Coordinator will review the appeal form and interview the applicant or student to discuss the applicant or student's appeal.
 The decision of the ADA/504 Coordinator will be final.